 Deconversion Facilities in the United States

-Currently, the United States has one operating deconversion facility, which is regulated by the State of Tennessee under an Agreement State license in accordance with Title 10, Part 40, of the Code of Federal Regulations (10 CFR Part 40), "Domestic Licensing of Source Material."
-At this facility in Jonesborough, Tennessee, Aerojet Ordnance Tennessee, Inc., fabricates uranium metal for the U.S. Army to use as antitank rounds.
-This fabrication involves deconverting depleted UF4 using a process that does not produce significant quantities of fluorine or hydrogen fluoride as reaction products.
+The United States has one operating facility that converts uranium fluoride to uranium metal, which is regulated by the State of Tennessee under an Agreement State license in accordance with Title 10, Part 40, of the Code of Federal Regulations (10 CFR Part 40), "Domestic Licensing of Source Material."
+At this facility in Jonesborough, Tennessee, Aerojet Ordnance Tennessee, Inc., fabricates uranium metal for the U.S. Army to use for defense purposes.
+This plant converts depleted UF4 into metal using a process that does not produce significant quantities of fluorine or hydrogen fluoride as reaction products.

-As directed by Congress, the U.S. Department of Energy (DOE) is constructing two depleted uranium deconversion facilities next to the existing gaseous diffusion uranium enrichment plants (GDP) in Paducah, Kentucky, and the Portsmouth GDP (near in Piketon, Ohio).
-The plants are projected to be completed in mid-year 2010.1 Together, these plants will deconvert more than 700,000 metric tons (771,000 U.S. tons) of depleted UF6 in storage in the DOE inventory.
-This inventory is projected to require 15–20 years to deconvert once the facilities become operational.
-DOE plans to dispose of the 551,000 metric tons of depleted uranium oxide as low-level radioactive waste at an estimated cost of about $428 million.
+The U.S. Department of Energy (DOE) constructed two depleted uranium deconversion facilities next to the gaseous diffusion plants near Paducah, KY (1950-2013) and Portsmouth, OH (1950-2000) that were used for uranium enrichment prior to being closed.
+The deconversion plants began operation in 2010 and 2011, respectively.1 Together, these plants will deconvert tons of depleted UF6 in storage in the DOE inventory.
+The inventory of depleted uranium is projected to require 15–30 years to deconvert.
 See Depleted UF6 Management for additional detail regarding the DOE program.

 1 "Audit Report: Potential Uses for Depleted Uranium Oxide," U.S. Department of Energy, Office of the Inspector General, Office of Audit Services, DOE/IG-0810, January 2009.